functionless/functionless/website/docs/getting-started/template-walkthrough.md

 There is a lot to unpack in these three lines.

-First off, we're able to call the `sayFunction` construct we just defined as if it were a standard nodejs `function`.
+First off, we're able to call the `sayFunction` Construct we just defined as if it were a standard nodejs `function`.
-The types infered from the closure in the `Function` definition above are preserved giving us type-checking when we call `sayFunction`.
+The types inferred from the closure in the `Function` definition above are preserved giving us type-checking when we call `sayFunction`.
 In Functionless, types are maintained across service boundaries, removing a whole class of user error.

 "But wait!", you might say.
 "Don't I have to set up IAM permissions for this Step Function to call that Lambda?"